luisqalves/genomic_sequence_downloader.py/README.md

 	python3 genomic_downloader.py RAG1 TRAF6 PRRR5L COMMD9 IFTAP LRRC4C API5 input_species.txt sequences_output.fasta sequences_data.csv

-Using as `input` the above-mentioned arguments, as well as the input_species.txt file found at the `example` folder, the script will generate the output files (`sequences_output.fasta` and `sequences_data.csv`) found within the same folder.
+Using as `input` the above-mentioned arguments, as well as the input_species.txt file found in the `example` folder, the script will generate the output files (`sequences_output.fasta` and `sequences_data.csv`) found within the same folder.

 <br>